ray-project/ray/doc/source/train/getting-started-pytorch.rst

 Quickstart
 ----------

-For reference, the final code is as follows:
+For reference, the final code will look something like the following:

 .. testcode::
     :skipif: True